If accurately identified, the double bottom chart pattern can signal a fortunate entry point for investors. Here is how to identify it.

-A double bottom chart pattern is a chart pattern used in technical stock analysis to describe the fall in price of a stock or index, followed by a rebound, then another drop to a level that’s roughly similar to the original drop, and finally another rebound.
+A double bottom chart pattern is a chart pattern used in technical analysis to describe the fall in price of a stock or index, followed by a rebound, then another drop to a level that’s roughly similar to the original drop, and finally another rebound.

 The pattern is complete when prices rise above the highest high in the formation.
 The highest high is termed the confirmation point.

-Why is a Double Bottom Chart Significant?
+Why is a Double Bottom Chart Pattern Significant?